byrpatrick/api_spring-boot_java_hello-world/README.md

 You can try out any of our full stack demos to see the client-server Auth0 workflow in action using your preferred front-end and back-end technologies.

+## Test the Admin Endpoint

+The `/admin` endpoint requires the access token to contain the `read:admin-messages` permission.
+The best way to simulate that client-server secured request is to use any of the Hello World client demo apps to log in as a user that has that permission.

+You can use the Auth0 Dashboard to create an `admin` role and assign it the`read:admin-messages` permission.
+Then, you can assign the `admin` role to any user that you want to access the `/admin` endpoint.

 ## API Endpoints

 ### 🔓 Get public message